rupinjairaj/network_programming/README.md

     - Simple client-server example code to demonstrate socket communication using the concepts mentioned above.
     - Work on TCP (STREAM).

+12. poll_stdin.c
+    - A simple example to show how to use *poll*.
+The *poll* syscall parameters and how to handle it's result to check for which event occurred in which file descriptor.

 ### Further reading and references
 - man pages for each function highlighted.
 - [Beej's network programming](http://beej.us/guide/bgnet/html/)